1966 New Mexico gubernatorial election

 The 1966 New Mexico gubernatorial election took place on November 8, 1966, in order to elect the Governor of New Mexico.
 Due to term limits, incumbent Democrat Jack M. Campbell could not run for reelection to a third term.
+Republican David Cargo defeated Democrat Gene Lusk in a close race.

+Primary election

 Democratic primary

 The Democratic primary was won by former state senator Gene Lusk.

 Results

 Republican primary

 The Republican primary was won by state representative David Cargo.